sharlenaluyen/GLS/docs/Design/Lambdas/Lambda Declarations.md

 # Lambda Declarations

-GLS will support declaring lambda functions.
 In some languages, in order to declare a function that takes a lambda function as a parameter, the lambda must first be declared.
 This typically involves declaring the return type as well as the parameter names and types, which allow for compile-time type checking when the lambda is used.

 ## Commands